ckaznocha/axosoft-python/README.md

         Get the content of a release

-        The first argument is the resource type you want to get The second argument is optionally the id of a specific resource The third argument is optionally a dictionary of parameters
+        The first argument is the resource type you want to get The second argument is optionally the ID of a specific resource The third argument is optionally a dictionary of parameters
         """
         r = axosoft_client.get('releases', r['id'])